leoferaderonugraha/just_some_example/README.md

 # Welcome

 Greetings!
-This is my personal space for saving some of my programs.
+This is my personal space for hosting some of my programs/scripts.